 I remember the day I met you, my rainbow baby, like it was yesterday.

-The dark.
 The winter cool.
-The solitude.

 The way my hips swayed as hot water poured down my back.